winterland1989/Action.js/README.md

 The price is we can't catch your error instead of yourself and provide long-stack-trace, hopefully this design choice can help you write better error handling code rather than bite you.

-Notice that if you don't guard errors before go, and error happened, then go will throw it, this behavior may make sense or not, there's another function to fire a action but also can capture error, it's sort of:
+Notice that if you don't guard errors before go, and error happened, then go will throw it, this behavior may make sense or not, there's another function to fire an Action but also can capture error, it's sort of:

     Action.prototype._go :: ( cb :: (Error | data) -> a ) -> b